abcancode/chidozie/README.md

 ## ✏️ About Me

-- **Name:** [Your Full Name]
+- **Name:** [Eze Ogonna Cynthia]
-- **Track:** [Your Track, e.g., Cloud Engineering]
+- **Track:** [Cybersecurity]

 ---

 ## 📚 Things I Have Learned at AltSchool

-Briefly list or describe the key concepts, topics, and skills you have learned.
-Use bullet points for clarity.

-**Examples:**

-- Fundamentals of Computer Science
-- HTML, CSS, and JavaScript
+- Cybersecurity Fundamentals, Frameworks, Standards, Compliance, and Requirements
-- Git and GitHub
+- Encryption and Traffic Analysis using Openssl and Wireshark
-- Cloud Computing Basics
+- Public key Infrastructure Setup
-- Version Control and Collaboration
+- Network security and models
-- DevOps Practices
+- Cryptography
-- Building APIs
+- Endpoint Security
-- Databases and SQL
+- Data privacy, Intellectual Property and Copyright laws
-- Agile Methodologies
+- Cloud Security
+- Identity and Access Management

 ---

-## 💻 Applications, Interfaces, and Websites I Have Built

-List and describe the projects you have worked on so far.
-Mention the purpose of each and the technologies used.

-**Examples:**

-- **Portfolio Website** — A personal portfolio built with HTML, CSS, and JavaScript.
-- **To-Do List App** — A task management app using React and Firebase.
-- **Weather App** — A weather forecast app using REST APIs.
-- **Student Registration System** — A web application built with Django.
+## Projects taht i have worked on

 - **AltHub Project** — Part of Team 06 collaborative project.

 ---

-## 🛠️ Tools I Have Used
+## 🛠️ Tools and Softwares that I Have Used

-List the tools and software you have used throughout your learning journey.

-**Examples:**

-- VS Code
 - Git & GitHub
-- Postman
-- Docker
+- Visual Studio code
-- Figma
+- Cisco Packet Tracer
 - Slack
-- Trello
+- Wireshark
-- AWS / Azure / Google Cloud
+- AWS and Google Cloud services

 ---

 ## 🌐 Platforms I Have Worked With

-Mention the platforms, frameworks, and services you have practiced with.

-**Examples:**

-- Linux / Ubuntu
+- Linux OS ( Kali and Ubuntu)
-- AWS EC2
+- AWS EC2, IAM and S3
-- Heroku
-- Netlify
-- Firebase
-- Docker Hub
+- LetsDefend
-- CI/CD Pipelines
+- Tryhackme
-- GitHub Actions
+- Windows OS
 ---

 ## ✅ Conclusion

-Feel free to add any additional thoughts, lessons learned, or your goals for the rest of your AltSchool program.
+My cybersecurity journey at AltSchool has equipped me with essential skills to protect and secure digital systems and i am  excited to continue growing and making a positive impact in the field.

 ---